aspose-zip/Aspose.ZIP-Products/zip/net/compress/htm/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your HTM files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="HTM" readMoreLink="https://docs.fileformat.com/web/htm/" >}}
-Files with HTM extension represent Hypertext Markup Language for creating web pages for display in web browsers such as Google Chrome, Internet Explorer, Firefox and a number of others.
-It defines the markups for creating static pages to be published on World Wide Web (WWW) for access by others.
-These markups tell the browsers how to display a web page's contents.
-Such pages can contain plain text, images, hyperlinks to other pages, videos and other media information.
-When a web page is published, you can have a look at the markup code behind it by viewing its page source.
-Modern browsers allow to inspect each section of a web page where each sub-division or markup element in the HTM source is elaborated.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->